DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-8. Here you can what directories the user is apart of.
-I did a side by side comparison to show that the user that I created from copying the "Administrator" user is identical.
+8. Here, you can see which directories the user is a part of.
+I did a side-by-side comparison to show that the user I created by copying the 'Administrator' user is identical.
    <br>
    <br>